 The Aging Network originated from the Older Americans Act of 1965 legislation and thrives today with funds provided by the United States Administration on Aging.
 The Aging Commission is a member of the Aging Network and is the designated Area Agency on Aging and Disability (AAAD) for Fayette, Lauderdale, Shelby, and Tipton Counties in West Tennessee.

 The Aging-Commission of the Mid-South provides funding to a variety of community programs that support healthy aging.
 These services include senior centers, transportation, legal services, and evidence based physical fitness programs.
-Contact your local senior center for more information.
+We are also a certified Healthier TN workplace.

 |A Place to Find Answers: Call: 901-222-4111